yang127/summer2017_machinelearning/README.md

 # summer2017_machinelearning
-We are a group of three, including Yi Yang, Di Niu and Yatao Lu.
-We will contribute to this repository on Kaggle House Price Competition and Digit Recongnizer Competition
+We are a group of two, including Yi Yang, Di Niu.
+We will contribute to this repository on Kaggle House Price Competition and Digit Recongnizer Competition.